 Disney Dream Dining Rooms

 Honestly, dining on the cruise was one of the things I was most nervous about.
 I knew we’d be fine for quick food like the buffet and grabbing all you can eat pizza and ice cream throughout the weekend, it was dinners I was picturing as a disaster.
 Unlike other cruise ships where the dining rooms are a bit stuffy and formal, the three dining rooms on the Disney Dream were fun, interactive, and kid-friendly.
+They reminded me a lot more of Disney character meals at Walt Disney World than cruise ship meals!

 When you board the ship, you’re assigned to eat dinner on the first night in one of the dining rooms and then throughout the three nights, you rotate (with your serving staff) to have a chance to eat at all three of the dining rooms.
 We started in my favorite, the Animator’s Palate, which incorporated Disney animation elements throughout both the decor and food.
 Throughout the dinner, characters from Finding Nemo swam around on large interactive display screens on the walls of the restaurant and kept the kids entertained with games like guess what the school of fish is creating.